iwanagahime/event-jam/README.md

 ### Functionality

 - Created flow charts to map out functionality based on wire frames before coding.
+- Once a user searches from the Landing page we use the Results page URL parameters when fetching data from our chosen APIs.
 - We used jQuery to dynamically create the event cards with buttons such as
   - More info which leads to the Ticketmaster site where the user can see more information and make a purchase.
   - Save Event which saves the event for the user in the MyEvents page
     - In MyEvents button becomes Remove from My Events, and also a See COVID 19 info button is rendered.
 So the user can see up to date Covid-19 information days later.
-- We used a helper file to keep our code non-repetitive and clean.
-To make sure it was easy to debug, maintain and scale.
-- On the Results page the URL parameter where used when fetching data from our chosen APIs.
 - We used asynchronous loading when rendering event cards to keep page loading time and page impact low.
 - Covid-19 case numbers were displayed as both a 30 day summation and as a chart for each city searched.
 - We used Chart JS to render the Covid-19 data in a chart showing the case numbers for the last 30 days.
 - We used local storage to save events that will be rendered on the MyEvents page.
   - Covid-19 data (from API) was always rendered so that up to date information was displayed in for cards being rendered from local storage.

-- We formatted our code formatted using lint (prettier).
+- We used a helper file to keep our code non-repetitive and clean.
+To make sure it was easy to debug, maintain and scale.

 ### Planning